mimbert/soundbrowser/README.md

 * display useful sound metadata, in particular BPM and Keys

-* listen and display the most up to date version of files (no need to explicitely reload a file if it has changed on disk)
+* listen and display the most up to date version of files (no need to explicitly reload a file if it has changed on disk)

 * handle as much as possible different fileformats